 - Integrate macro and clinical social work across the field of criminal justice, including juvenile and adult corrections, courts, reentry, probation/parole, mental health, substance use organizations, social service agencies, and alternatives to incarceration;

 - Train future social workers to become familiar with and maneuver through various sectors of the criminal justice system; and

 - Incorporate social work into a broader, multidisciplinary context focusing on criminal justice.

-The Criminal Justice Specialization is open to MSW students in the full-time, part-time, and Advanced Standing programs.Learn More
+The Criminal Justice Specialization is open to all MSW students (full-time, part-time, and advanced standing).

 Students in the Criminal Justice Specialization complete a criminal justice focused field placement and take a total of two courses as part of the specialization.
 The required coursework focuses on policy, history, pathways to, and unique populations within the criminal justice field, with an emphasis on social work practice.

 To earn the specialization, students complete the following requirements:

 - Field Placement in a criminal justice-focused setting.
 The field placement requirement can be completed in either the Foundation or Advanced year.
 If students complete a criminal justice placement in the foundation year, they do not also need a criminal justice placement in the advanced year.

 - SWRK 785: Criminal Justice Policies: Implications for Social Work.
 This course fulfills the MSW Policy Option requirement.
 SWRK 785 is offered in the spring semester.

 - Completion of an approved elective.
 This elective must be focused mainly on criminal justice.
 Students may choose from the pre-approved electives listed below, or receive permission from the Director of the Specialization for a course that is not on this list.